top of page

 ‘War does not determine who is right, only who is left.’ - Bertrand Russell.

 In the climate of 2025, these words echo louder than ever.
 50,000 - this is how many Palestinians have been killed as a result of the ongoing Israeli-Hamas conflict (Ebrahim and Dahman, 2025).
-More than a million children in Gaza, currently find themselves deprived of life-saving aid due to the recent blockade (Unicef.org, 2025b).
-In this day and age we have become desensitized to these numbers but these are not just numbers.
+More than a million children in Gaza currently find themselves deprived of life-saving aid due to the recent blockade (Unicef.org, 2025b).
+In this day and age we have become desensitized to these numbers, but these are not just numbers.
 They are mothers, fathers, sisters, brothers and children.

 We have seen this catastrophe time and time again, and it is clear that wars breed nothing but destruction, suffering and death.
 For the purpose of this article, I will be focusing specifically on the Israeli-Hamas conflict, but this is not to ignore the thousands of others who are suffering in other regions of the globe.
 This conflict is one of the most complex and painful, with decades of historical events and tension buried under the surface - the foundational roots which continue to fuel the ongoing violence today.
-I once found myself deeply confused by the region's past and hope that this article helps those who are also struggling to gain a better understanding.
+I once found myself deeply confused by the region's past and I hope that this article helps those who are also struggling to gain a better understanding.

 History is immortal; it is the past, present and future, and what is it if not the ultimate lesson for us all?
 Setting aside politics, I implore you all to see this conflict for what it truly is: a tragedy unfolding in real time.
 Yes, as you read this, bombs are flying overhead, a child's cradle is emptying, families are starving and people are dying.
 The world watches as the death toll continues to rise, yet organizations like UNICEF stand as beacons of hope.
 In the famous words of Jimi Hendrix, ‘When the power of love overcomes the love of power, the world will know peace,’ and this, to me, is exactly what lies at the core of UNICEF.
 Its morals and dedication to the vulnerable pave the way to peace, and you can help build the way amidst our war-torn world by supporting them.